twitter-archive/clockworkraven/README.md

 ask questions and discuss development.

 ## Roadmap

+We would love any help adding ideas or implementing them!

 * JSON/REST API
 * Provide the option to have multiple Mechanical Turk users complete each task